cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 #### Developing a custom library

-Unlike the remote control system, the cross-compilation system requires that the source code of your Webots controller be recompiled using the cross-compilation tools specific to your own robot.
+Unlike the remote control system, the cross-compilation system requires the source code of your Webots controller to be recompiled using the cross-compilation tools specific to your own robot.
 You will also need to rewrite the Webots include files to be specific to your own robot.
 In simple cases, you can just rewrite the Webots include files you need, as in the "hemisson" example.
 In more complex cases, you will also need to write some C source files to be used as a replacement for the Webots "Controller" library, but running on the real robot.